 Interview #2 features comedian Kathleen McDonald talking about her career as a stand up comic and the local comedy scene.

 Episode #77 Interview #1 features Michael Goy and David Cooper, aka Red Nucleus, talking about the evolution of the band and playing 33 1/3 RPM Waltz and Home Again.

 Interview #2 features author and artist Carol Owen.
 Carol has had a long career as an artist and teacher, but is returning to her writer roots with the publishing of her new book.

 Episode #76 Interview #1 features Moogfest!
 What is it?
 How do you pronounce it?
 Kamran (pronounced Komron), a partner in the production, tells us all about it.
 Moogfest took place May 18-22 all over downtown Durham.

 Interview #2 features actress/teacher Melissa Lozoff talking about her new TV series "Baby Makes 3" on PBS.

 Episode #75 Interview #1 features Members of Studio A Acting Company, led by teacher Melissa Lozoff.
 The actors joining us were Celia Roskin, Alice Monroe, Hugh Kirsch, and Elsa Wansink.

-Interview #2 features Writer Perry Deane Young joined us and talked about his long career as a writer, his job as groundskeeper at the Womens' Center, and what he's up to these days.
+Interview #2 features author Perry Deane Young, who talked about his long career as a writer, his job as groundskeeper at the Womens' Center, and what he's up to these days.
 He also read some of his thoughts as a war correspondent during the Vietnam War, and thoughts now, over 40 years later.